ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

      4: mlflow.end_run()

 {:start="139"}
-139. ### Which parameter sweep mode should you use?-
+139. ### Which parameter sweep mode should you use?

      Maximum number of runs on random grid: This option also controls the number of iterations over a random sampling of parameter values, but the values are not generated randomly from the specified range; instead, a matrix is created of all possible combinations of parameter values and a random sampling is taken over the matrix.
 This method is more efficient and less prone to regional oversampling or undersampling.

 140. ### You need to identify whether the classification model is overfitted.

-     The training loss decreases while the validation loss increases when training the · model.
+     The training loss decreases while the validation loss increases when training the model.

 141. ### You need to configure the run to ensure that the environment includes the required packages for model training.
 You have instantiated a variable named aml- compute that references the target compute cluster.

      ```